billyBillLiu/airbnb-review-dashboard/README.md

 >
 > - 🚧 Update backend to delete listing objects when all related reviews are deleted
 > - 🚧 Allow user to rename each listing
-> - 🚧 Allow user to split their reviews by listing
+> - 🚧 Allow user to select/delete all reviews
 >
 > ### 7/27/24
 >
 > - 🚧 Allow user to sort by date and star rating and see number of listings
-> - ✅ Update backend modelling to have a listing object for each user's
+> - ✅ Update backend modelling to have a listing object for each user's reviews
-> - 🚧 Update the backend modelling to store the reviewee's Airbnb id and name
+> - 🚧 Update the backend Review model to store the reviewee's Airbnb id and name
 >
 > ### 7/26/24
 >